War: System-level

 The two theories are not mutually exclusive and may be used to explain disparate events according to the circumstance.
 Liberalism as it relates to international relations emphasizes factors such as trade, and its role in disincentivizing conflict which will damage economic relations.
-Realists respond that military force may sometimes be at least as effective as trade at achieving economic benefits, especially historically if not as much today.
+Critics respond that military force may sometimes be at least as effective as trade at achieving economic benefits, especially historically if not as much today.
 Furthermore, trade relations which result in a high level of dependency may escalate tensions and lead to conflict.
-Empirical data on the relationship of trade to peace are mixed, and moreover, some evidence suggests countries at war don't necessarily trade less with each other.
+Empirical data on the relationship of trade to peace are mixed, and moreover, some evidence suggests countries at war do not necessarily trade less with each other.